turingschool/curriculum/source/projects/jsblogger.markdown

   end
 ```

-All the `edit` action is really going to do is find the article to be edited, then display the editing form.
-If you refresh after adding that `edit` action you'll see the template missing error.
+All the `edit` action does is find the object and display the form.
+Refresh and you'll see the template missing error.

+#### An Edit Form

 Create a file `/app/views/articles/edit.html.erb` but *hold on before you type anything*.
-Below is what the edit form should look like:
+Below is what the edit form would look like:

 ```ruby
 <h1>Edit an Article</h1>